 Best equity mutual funds can be actively or passively managed.
 Equity mutual funds can be categorized based on market capitalisation, investment style, and geography of investments.
 Based on market capitalisation they can be large cap funds, mid cap funds, small cap funds, and multi cap funds.
 Another category of equity funds are sector-specific funds that invest in specific sectors like FMCG or banking.
 There are also international funds that invest in stocks of overseas companies.
 Equity-linked savings schemes also come under equity mutual funds.
 They invest more than 80% of their assets in equity and have a diversified portfolio.
 They also qualify for tax deductions under 80C.

 Fund managers pool money from multiple investors to form an equity mutual fund.
 Equity mutual funds can be actively or passively managed.
-In the case of actively managed funds, the fund managers do extensive market research to pick stocks for the portfolio.
+In the case of actively managed equity funds, the fund managers do extensive market research to pick stocks for the portfolio.
 Passively managed funds imitate the portfolio of a benchmark index.
 No research goes into it.
 For actively managed funds, fund managers use multiple strategies like top-down, bottom-up, growth, or value strategy to select stocks for the portfolio.
 Fund managers also try to combine multiple asset classes to maximize the returns of the fund.
 Even in equity funds, a portion of assets can be allocated to debt or may be held in cash for catering to redemption.

 For the services, the fund managers charge a fee.
 This fee is called the expense ratio.
 It consists of brokerage, administrative cost, commissions, investment management charges, and marketing and distribution costs.